Smoking Bylaw 2017-20

 The City of Regina thanks all residents, businesses and organizations for taking the time to share your thoughts about the outdoor smoking bylaw.
 We had the highest ever number of completed online surveys– over 9,400!

 Your feedback was important.
 It led to the changes which reflect the majority of opinions the City received through its online survey.
 Review the survey results.
-There will be no smoking and vaping allowed on all city-owned public sapces that are not roads or sidewalks.
+There will be no smoking and vaping allowed on all city-owned public sapces.
+Smoking is allowed on sidewalks, roads and parking areas, including parkades.
+There is no smoking and vaping within 10 metres of doorways, windows and air intakes of public buildings.
 In addition, smoking and vaping will be prohibited on outdoor seating areas of restaurants, bars and similar establishments.

 The feedback we received recommended higher restrictions on smoking outdoors.
 The top concern raised by residents during public engagement was public health, particilarly exposing children.